 Occasionally, adjunct instructors are hired to teach courses in English teaching methods for secondary school pre-service teachers.
 Adjunct faculty need to have at least a Master’s degree in English or Education, as well as substantial, successful secondary school English Language Arts teaching experience.
 Courses include: Engl 301 Teaching Composition; 481 Literature for Jr/Sr High; 381 English Teaching (planning and implementing instruction).

+Occasionally, new adjunct instructors are hired to teach first-year writing courses.
 Eligible applicants must have a minimum of 1) a Master’s degree in Rhetoric and Composition (strongly preferred) or a closely related field (with graduate coursework in the theory/practice of teaching first-year writing), and 2) experience teaching first-year writing at the postsecondary level.
 Qualified candidates will exhibit a commitment to pedagogical innovation and professional development as they work in a community of teachers who view writing pedagogy as a shared intellectual endeavor.
 They will also be expected to incorporate new technologies into teaching & learning and to understand how differing literacies and diverse cultural backgrounds relate to writing and learning.